PdIPS/CBXpy/docs/userguide/dynamics.rst

     >>> print(dyn.f(x).shape)
     (3, 4)

 We observe that the objective function ``dyn.f`` now returns an array of shape :math:`M\times N`.
-This is due to the fact that an objective is promoted to the class :func:`cbx_objective <cbx.objectives.Objective>`, which handles the evaluation on the array level.
+This is due to the fact that an objective is promoted to the class :func:`cbx_objective <cbx.utils.objective_handling.cbx_objective>`, which handles the evaluation on the array level.
 By default, we assume that the specified function, only works on the single particle level, which is expressed in the keyword argument ``f_dim='1D'`` of the class :class:`ParticleDynamic <cbx.dynamics.ParticleDynamic>`.
-If your function works on single-run ensembles of shape :math:`N\times d`, you can specify ``f_dim='2D'`` and respectively if it works on multi-run ensembles of shape :math:`M\times N\times d` you can specify ``f_dim=3D``.
+If your function works on single-run ensembles of shape :math:`N\times d`, you can specify ``f_dim='2D'`` and respectively if it works on multi-run ensembles of shape :math:`M\times N\times d` you can specify ``f_dim='3D'``.
 If you specify the latter, the objective function is **not** modified or wrapped, but is directly used for the dynamic:

     >>> import numpy as np
     >>> from cbx.dynamics import ParticleDynamic